 What are pho rolls?

-Pho rolls, referred to as pho rice paper rolls or pho spring rolls, are a popular twist on the classic Vietnamese pho noodle soup.
-These bite-sized morsels combine the quintessential flavors of pho with a harmonious blend of fresh ingredients, all neatly wrapped in delicate, translucent rice paper sheets.
+Pho rolls, also known as pho rice paper rolls or pho spring rolls, are a creative variation of the traditional Vietnamese pho noodle soup.
+They combine the signature flavors of pho with fresh herbs, meat, and noodles, all wrapped in thin, translucent rice paper.
+These rolls offer a tasty mix of textures and are often enjoyed as a light meal, snack, or appetizer.

 More information: Vegetarian Pho: A Flavorful Adventure